devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_feature.md

+---
+name: New Feature
+about: Add a new feature to the repo.
+title: 'New Feature: [NAME]'
+labels: 'enhancement'
+assignees: ''

+---

 ## This PR adds...

-*List your features here and their reasons for creation.*
+*List your features here and the benefits they bring.*

 ## Notes

 *List anything note-worthy here (potential issues, this needs merge to `master` before working, etc....).*
 *Don't forget to link any issues that this PR will solved.*